 Year Joined MKLM: 1995

-Joe works with the prison ministry using his legal skills.
-Joe has a special interest in restorative justice, working on a Bolivia-U.S. team to teach the incarcerated skills to avoid recidivism by learning to forgive themselves and others, letting go of resentment, hatred and the desire for vengeance while reaching out for reconciliation.
+Using his legal background, Joe also works in prison ministry.
+He has a special interest in restorative justice and is on a Bolivia-USA team that teaches the incarcerated how to avoid recidivism.
+The prisoners learn to forgive themselves and others, to let go of hatred, resentment and the desire for vengeance, and to reach out to victims for reconciliation.

 Joe was born in Royal Oak, MI.
 He has law degrees in both Bolivia and the United States.

 After working for ten years as an assistant public defender in Detroit, MI, with a caseload at times of up to 80 persons charged with felonies, Joe began to reflect upon his long-term goals.
 Despite being a lifelong practicing Catholic, he found himself at a crossroad.
 Should he abandon a faith practice that had become rather routine and unimaginative, or should he take a risk and dive deeply into his faith?
 He knew that the most rewarding aspect of his legal career was assisting the disadvantaged to obtain competent legal representation; yet he did not find the offerings of lucrative private practice to be calling.
 Upon a chance encounter with an advertisement to become a Maryknoll lay missioner, he sent off for the application.
 In MKLM, he found a wonderful opportunity.
 He could use his skills on behalf of the poor, learn a new culture, deepen his faith and have a community for support.

 During his initial years with Maryknoll Lay Missioners in Bolivia, Joe served as an administrative assistant and teacher at a school for blind children and youth.
 At community legal aid clinics, he provided indigent persons with legal services in civil and criminal matters.
 Joe assisted with parish catechism programs.